 Once all of the above is entered correctly, click “Publish” and your product will be live and ready for purchase on your WooCommerce website.

-Marketing Your WooCommerce Website
+How to Market Your WooCommerce and WordPress Website

 There are several ways you can go about marketing your WooCommerce website.
 Of course, you want to start with Social Media posts and advertising.
 However, you can also market in many other ways.
 Here are some to think about.